broeker/jumpsuit/src/pages/index.md

   description: >-
     From the dawn of time, web developers have sought to make things better.
 Yet today our world is more difficult than ever.
 Our projects are more expensive.
-More difficult to manage.
-Everything has become MORE complicated and harder to work with, not less.
+Harder to manage.
+Less fun to work on.
+Everything has become MORE complicated, not less.
-intro:
-  blurbs:
-    - image: /img/coffee-gear.png
-      text: Fooch.
-  description: Hear me now.
-  heading: Hear me roar.
 main:
   description: >-
     When we started building the web more than a quarter of a century ago,